vernamlab/Bake-it-till-you-make-it/README.md

 In the folder TVLA, you will find Jupyter python notebooks which can be used to replicate the results using the dataset provided.

-# Results

-In the results folder, you will find PNGs that were generated using the t-test codes provided in the repo.

 # .bib citation
 @article{mehta2023bake,